UnlockNYC/unlock-nyc-web/src/housing-specialists.md

 title: For Housing Specialists
 bannerTitle: Housing Specialists
 bannerSubtitle: Help your clients report discrimination
+bannerText: >-
+  As a housing specialist, case manager, or social worker, chances are you’ve seen the toll that housing discrimination takes.
+Join our Advocate Community for tools, events, and dialogue with peers.
 topImage: 'https://public-unlock.nyc3.digitaloceanspaces.com/home-team-table.png'
 topImageAlt: 'two women tabling at an event, showing rings that say "love" and "train"'
 signUpLink: 'https://airtable.com/app3RonGnLm3P4aVF/shrJqMntMC9rpUdYT'